Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Physics Applications

 \begin{itemize}

 \item \textbf{CDC (Central Drift Chamber):} The CDC is the primary tracking detector used for both offline reconstruction and the real-time Level-1 trigger.
-We developed an ML-based noise-reduction method using ADC waveform processing.
+An ML-based noise-reduction method was developed using ADC waveform processing.
 To avoid introducing additional latency or dead time in the trigger path, a channel-by-channel parallel implementation is essential.
-Given the limited resources of the Virtex-5 FPGA used in the current CDC front-end boards, each ML module must be extremely compact.
-For this reason, a boosted decision tree (BDT) model was chosen over neural-network approaches due to its much higher resource efficiency.
+Given the limited resources of the Virtex-5 FPGA on the current CDC front-end boards, each ML module must be extremely compact, motivating the choice of a boosted decision tree (BDT) over neural networks for higher resource efficiency.
 The resulting implementation adds only two clock cycles of latency and occupies approximately 5\% of the Virtex-5 resources.
 An upgraded CDC front-end, incorporating a new ASIC and a Kintex-7 FPGA, is currently under development and is expected to support more sophisticated ML models to further mitigate cross-talk noise and enhance tracking performance.

 \item \textbf{TOP (Time-of-Propagation Detector):} The TOP detector provides charged-hadron identification in the barrel region, particularly for $\pi/K$ separation.
 AI/ML-based waveform feature extraction is currently being explored on the back-end readout PCs, where GPU-accelerated systems can support low-latency inference.
 The planned electronics upgrade over the next 7 years aims to migrate these feature-extraction algorithms directly onto the front-end FPGAs.
 This would enable real-time event selection, reduce data volume, and improve the robustness of the identification performance under high-luminosity conditions.